 There are other snorkeling flotation devices that you can choose from.
 We’ve already mentioned the snorkel vest.
 You can also get a traditional life jacket, as well as a pool noodle.

-A life jacket is a reliable flotation device, however the reason we generally do not recommend it is that they are bulky and hard to swim around in.
+A life jacket is a reliable flotation device, however the reason we generally do not recommend it is that they are bulky and hard to swim with.
 They should be used in situations where there is fast moving water, and are somewhat of a hindrance for someone that just wants to leisurely snorkel in shallow, calm waters.

 A pool noodle should just be used as a practice tool in the swimming pool.
 As part of your research, you can try using a pool noodle to get a feel for how effective flotation devices are.
 With that said, in the ocean there is always a chance that a pool noodle can slip out from under you, and should not be relied upon.
 At that point, you should consider getting either a snorkel vest or buoyancy belt.